 My love affair with Spain goes all the way back to my childhood, since that very first holiday visit with my parents.
 Though I have travelled the world, the call of Andalucía, in southern Spain, has always drawn me back.

 I didn’t just fall in love with the countryside, I married a beautiful local, a true Malagueña and we have been blessed with two boys.
-For sixteen wonderful years, we have lived in Andalucía, the region that stretches from the Mediterranean to the Atlantic.
+For eighteen wonderful years, we have lived in Andalucía, the region that stretches from the Mediterranean to the Atlantic.

 Our home province of Malaga is the perfect place to bring up a young family.
 It may be the smallest province in Andalucía but it is the one with the most protected natural heritage, chock full of varied landscapes and extensive biodiversity.
 In total there are over one hundred thousand hectares of protected land.